antirez/ST77xx-pure-MP/README.md

     display.init(landscape=True,mirror_y=True)

-Then you are likely to require a backlight, if you want to see what the display is dislaying.
+Then you are likely to require a backlight, if you want to see what the display is displaying.
 This depends on the display technology used.
 Here is an example in case the backlight led pin is connected to pin 5 of our board: